#!/usr/bin/env python3

 """

-assert return_type in ["CLs-alpha", "1-CLs", "CLs"], f"Unknown return type: {return_type}."
+assert return_type in ["CLs-alpha", "alpha-CLs", "1-CLs", "CLs"], \

-_, _, clsRoot = self.getCLsRootFunc(expected=expected)
+_, _, clsRoot = self.getCLsRootFunc(evaluationType=evaluationType)

-[docs] def getLlhds(self,muvals,expected=False,normalize=True):
+[docs] def getLlhds(self,muvals,evaluationType : NllEvalType=observed,

 """